Which Of The Following Statements About Cycloaddition Reactions Is True

 Truth: False.

 While the Diels-Alder reaction ([4+2] cycloaddition) is a prominent example that results in a six-membered ring, cycloaddition reactions can produce rings of various sizes depending on the number of pi electrons involved in the reactants.
-For instance, [2+2] cycloadditions result in four-membered rings, while [3+2] cycloadditions lead to five-membered rings.
+Here's a good example: [2+2] cycloadditions result in four-membered rings, while [3+2] cycloadditions lead to five-membered rings.
 The size of the resulting ring is determined by the number of atoms contributed by each reacting component.

 Statement 6: Cycloaddition Reactions are Not Affected by Steric Hindrance